jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (6)

 ### 38 Returns to annual balance date
-(1) Instead of furnishing a tax year return under section 33 on the basis of a corresponding income year that ends on 31 March, a taxpayer (other than an individual referred to in subsection (1C)) may, with the consent of the Commissioner, elect to furnish a return based on a corresponding income year that ends with the date of the annual balance of the taxpayer's accounts.
+(1) Instead of furnishing a tax year return under section 33 on the basis of a corresponding income year that ends on 31 March, a taxpayer may, with the consent of the Commissioner, elect to furnish a return based on a corresponding income year that ends with the date of the annual balance of the taxpayer's accounts.
 (1B) A multi-rate PIE that does not calculate and pay tax using the provisional tax calculation option under section HM 44 of the Income Tax Act 2007 must not make an election under subsection (1).
-(1C) The person is an individual whose final account for the tax year is treated under section 22I(1)﻿(b) as an assessment under section 92.
+(1C) Subsection (1) does not apply to a qualifying individual whose final account for the tax year is treated under section 22I(1)﻿(b) as an assessment.
 (2)
 (3) Any election made by a taxpayer for the purposes of this section shall continue in force unless and until it is altered by the taxpayer with the prior notified approval of the Commissioner.